-- 1 First you need to install the "Open in Internet Explorer" plugin.
-Do one of the following: - Click the Parallels icon | in the menu bar and choose Configure. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure. - 2 Click Options and select Web & Email. - 3 Click Install Plugin. - 4 Once the plugin is installed, click the Open in IE button in the toolbar
+- 1 First you need to enable the "Open in Internet Explorer" plugin.
+Do one of the following: - Click the Parallels icon II in the menu bar and choose Configure. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure. - 2 Click Options and select Web & Email. - 3 Click Enable Plugin.

+4 Once the plugin is enabled, click the Open in IE button in the Safari toolbar.